 In 2024, it is estimated that about a quarter of the world's population will go to the polls.
 This raises concerns about potential misinformation and fraud, which might exploit artificial intelligence.

-Malicious actors can use these tools to influence election results, while experts fear the effects of widespread use of deepfakes, warns Phil Muncaster of of the digital security company ESET.
+Malicious actors can use these tools to influence election results, while experts fear the effects of the widespread use of deepfakes, warns Phil Muncaster from the digital security team at ESET.

 From theory to practice